manvinderjit/2023-TOP-Project-Shopping-Cart/README.md

 - `CI/CD Pipeline With GitHub`: A CI/CD pipeline is created to automatically deploy newly implemented features to the production environment.
 - `Cloud Flare Pages`: The application is deployed via Cloud Flare pages that automatically builds and deploys when changes are pushed to the `prodtest` branch (will change to `production` branch once the project is complete).

+# 2. Objectives

+## 2.1 Skill Demonstration Objectives
+The Shopping Cart is created to demonstrate the following coding abilities:

+    1. Build a React app utilizing RESTful APIs.

+    2. Demonstrate use of React-Redux for global state management.

+    3. Exhibit capability to work with JWT tokens for authentication.

+    4. Demonstrate familiarity with and use of Bootstrap, React Bootstrap, and React Router Dom packages.

+    5. Utilizing a CI/CD pipeline for integration and deployment of new features automatically.